 Most networking students are familiar with ARP (Address Resolution Protocol) but Proxy ARP doesn’t always ring a bell.
-In this tutorial I will explain how proxy ARP works, we’ll use the following topology for this:
+In this lesson, I will explain how proxy ARP works, we’ll use the following topology for this:

 In the example above we have two subnets: 10.1.1.0 /24 and 10.2.2.0 /24.
 The router in the middle is connected to both subnets.
 On the bottom you see two hosts (H1 and H2) and on top we have a server (S1).